RedisLabs/redislabs-docs/content/rs/security/certificates/create-certificates.md

 ### Step 2: Locate the new certificate files

-When successful, the script generates two .PEM files for each generated certificate: A certificate file and certificate key, each named after the type of certificate generated (see earlier table for individual certificate names.)
+When successful, the script generates two .PEM files for each generated certificate: a certificate file and a certificate key, each named after the type of certificate generated (see earlier table for individual certificate names.)

 These files can be found in the `/tmp` directory.